The SEC sues Binance and Zhao Changpeng for violating securities laws, a quick read of the lawsuit summary

 Compiled by: Odialy Planet Daily

-The SEC believes the defendants ignored federal securities laws, thereby amassing billions of dollars in wealth.
+The SEC believes the defendants ignored federal securities laws, thereby amassing billions of dollars in wealth for themselves.

-The defendants required U.S. users to buy, sell, and trade crypto asset securities on the unregistered trading platform Binance.com and Binance US, which effectively does not exist.
-BAM Trading and BAM Management's claims of overseeing Binance.US were merely a facade.
-For a considerable time after the launch of Binance.US, Binance held and controlled BAM Trading's offshore data, and BAM Trading employees could not access certain real-time trading data from the Binance.US platform without personal approval from Zhao.
-(Note: Binance US was established in collaboration with BAM Trading).
+The defendants required U.S. users to buy, sell, and trade crypto asset securities on the unregistered trading platform Binance.com and Binance US, which essentially does not exist.
+BAM Trading and BAM Management's claims of monitoring Binance.US are merely a facade.
+For a considerable period after the launch of Binance.US, Binance held and controlled BAM Trading's offshore data, and BAM Trading employees could not access certain real-time trading data from the Binance.US platform without personal approval from Zhao.
+(Note: Binance US was established in cooperation with BAM Trading).

 Binance and BAM Trading illegally provided three fundamental securities market functions—exchange, broker-dealer, and clearing agency—without registering with the SEC.
-Moreover, they engaged in the unregistered issuance and sale of crypto asset securities, including "BNB," "BUSD," "BNB Vault," "Simple Earn," and "Staking" services.
-Additionally, BAM Trading and BAM Management falsely claimed control over Binance.US, raising $200 million.
+Furthermore, they engaged in the unregistered issuance and sale of crypto asset securities, including "BNB," "BUSD," "BNB Vault," "Simple Earn," and "Staking" services.
+Additionally, BAM Trading and BAM Management falsely claimed to have control over Binance.US, raising $200 million.

-To evade the registration requirements of federal securities laws, in 2018, Binance hired several consultants to provide legal risk advice regarding U.S. laws.
+To evade the registration requirements of federal securities laws, in 2018, Binance hired several consultants to provide legal risk advice regarding the U.S. market.
 The consultants proposed a "Tai Chi" plan, which involved creating a U.S. entity (later Binance.US) to become a target of regulatory enforcement to ease tensions, "shielding Binance from historical and future liabilities."
-Under this plan, Binance would not only act as a technology provider but also provide liquidity and market access for the platform.
-This move would retain access to the U.S. market while allowing Binance to collect licensing and service fees paid by the U.S. entity; additionally, it could facilitate fiat deposits and withdrawals through the entity's OTC services, enabling Binance to access fiat without needing to establish separate bank accounts; more importantly, Binance personnel could continue operations outside the U.S. to avoid enforcement risks (such as asset seizure).
+Under this plan, Binance would not only be a technology provider but also provide liquidity and market access for the platform.
+This move would not only retain the U.S. market but also allow for licensing fees and service fees paid by the U.S. entity; additionally, it would enable fiat currency inflow and outflow functions through the entity's OTC services, allowing Binance to access fiat currency without needing to establish separate bank accounts; more importantly, Binance personnel could continue operating in non-U.S. locations to avoid enforcement risks (asset seizure).

-The first step of the plan was to create BAM Management and BAM Trading, publicly claiming independent operations, while in reality, CZ and Binance remotely directed BAM Trading's operations in the U.S.; the second step was to publicly state that the Binance.com platform did not serve U.S. customers, while CZ instructed Binance staff to assist certain high-net-worth U.S. clients in evading controls—by changing IP addresses via VPN or setting up offshore companies for KYC; additionally, CZ actively solicited U.S. investors to trade on the Binance platform through his social media and other online posts to retain U.S. investors.
+The first step of the plan was to create BAM Management and BAM Trading, publicly claiming independent operations, while in reality, CZ and Binance remotely directed BAM Trading's operations in the U.S.; the second step was to publicly state that the Binance.com platform did not serve Americans, while in fact, CZ instructed Binance staff to assist certain high-net-worth U.S. clients in evading controls—by changing IP addresses through VPNs or by setting up offshore companies for KYC; additionally, CZ actively solicited U.S. investors to trade on the Binance platform through his social media and other internet posts to retain U.S. investors.

-While providing securities-related services to U.S. customers, the defendants put billions of dollars of U.S. investors' funds at risk, allowing Binance and CZ to manipulate them.
+While providing securities-related services to U.S. clients, the defendants placed billions of dollars of U.S. investors' funds at risk, allowing Binance and CZ to manipulate them.
 For example, billions of dollars of customer funds on the Binance platform were transferred to an account held by an entity controlled by CZ (named Merit Peak Limited), and these funds were later transferred to third-party accounts.

-BAM Trading and BAM Management failed to implement adequate monitoring and control measures to prevent manipulative trading.
-In fact, "wash trading" was very common on Binance.US, with CZ-controlled trading firm Sigma Chain heavily involved in deceptive trading from September 2019 to June 2022, artificially inflating Binance.US trading volumes.
+BAM Trading and BAM Management did not have adequate monitoring and control measures to prevent manipulative trading.
+In fact, "wash trading" was very common on Binance.US; from September 2019 to June 2022, CZ-controlled trading company Sigma Chain was heavily involved in false trading, artificially inflating Binance.US trading volume.

 The SEC made a final ruling: (a) permanently prohibiting the defendants from further violating federal securities laws; (b) ordering the defendants to surrender their illegal gains and pre-judgment interest; (c) imposing civil penalties on the defendants and ordering appropriate or necessary equitable relief for the benefit of investors; (d) permanently prohibiting the defendants and any entities they control from directly or indirectly using means or instruments of interstate commerce to engage in the issuance, purchase, offer, or sale of securities (including crypto asset securities) and other financial services.

-The Binance network consists of multiple entities and lacks transparency: CZ is the CEO of Binance and the chairman of the boards of BAM Trading and BAM Management (at least until March 2022); BAM Trading is the operating company of Binance.US, holding money transfer licenses in 43 U.S. jurisdictions (including the District); BAM Management is the parent company of BAM Trading, wholly owned by BAM Management Company Limited in the Cayman Islands—which is in turn wholly owned by CPZ Holdings Limited in the British Virgin Islands, with CZ owning 81% of CPZ.
+The Binance network consists of multiple entities and lacks transparency: CZ is the CEO of Binance and also the chairman of the boards of BAM Trading and BAM Management (at least until March 2022); BAM Trading is the operating company of Binance.US, holding money transfer licenses in 43 U.S. jurisdictions (including this district); BAM Management is the parent company of BAM Trading, which is wholly owned by BAM Management Company Limited in the Cayman Islands—this company is wholly owned by CPZ Holdings Limited in the British Virgin Islands, of which CZ owns 81%.

 Merit Peak Limited ("Merit Peak") is a cryptocurrency asset trading company registered in the British Virgin Islands, with CZ as its controlling person and several Binance employees responsible for its operations.
 Merit Peak is an OTC operator on Binance.com and one of the earliest market makers on the Binance.US platform.
 Through Merit Peak, CZ also provided over $16 million in funding to BAM Management to support the operations of the Binance.US platform.